dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 ## 5.1.
 Approach #1

-This approach is based on the user grant and the use of shared password in which J-PAKE: Password-Authenticated Key Exchange by Juggling [8] is used for the establishment of a secure end-to-end communication channel between the user device and the local server.
-It is worthwhile to mention that J-PAKE has already been implemented in Mbed TLS [9] and also the use of J-PAKE has been discussed in W3C Second Screen WG [10].
+This approach is based on the user grant and the use of shared password in which [J-PAKE: Password-Authenticated Key Exchange by Juggling][8] is used for the establishment of a secure end-to-end communication channel between the user device and the local server.
+It is worthwhile to mention that J-PAKE has already been implemented in [Mbed TLS][9] and also the use of J-PAKE has been discussed in [W3C Second Screen WG][10].
 Using the following methods, this approach can be realized:

 A web service (e.g., https://device-user.example.com) accesses a device (e.g., ‘device.local’) via a browser.
 The browser allows the access only if the user grants the access through the UI shown in the figure below.
-The UI will be displayed when the underlying fetch API is called for the access and the device successfully performs a TLS handshake using the Elliptic Curve J-PAKE Cipher Suites [11] (or, other PAKE-based cipher suites).
+The UI will be displayed when the underlying fetch API is called for the access and the device successfully performs a TLS handshake using [Elliptic Curve J-PAKE Cipher Suites][11] (or, other PAKE-based cipher suites).

 <div align="center">
 <img src="https://github.com/dajiaji/proposals/blob/figures/figs/fig_approach_1_2.png" width="480px">